silentbalanceyh/vertx-zero/README.md

 ## 2. Overlook

-Here I provide a nother view to let you know Zero Framework.
+Here I provide a nother view to let you know Zero Framework, the whole progress is about **80%**, please wait for version `1.0` released.

 ### 2.1.
 Modulat